Packstations / Poststations

 Using the accessibility features

-To activate the Poststation accessibility tools, click on the menu item "Bedienhilfen" at the bottom of the screen.
+To activate the Poststation accessibility tools, tap the menu item "Bedienhilfen" at the bottom of the screen.

 To activate the screen reader, simply plug your earphones into the audio port.